-Auctions have been around for much of modern history, ranging from antique auctions in Dania Beach to selling off properties and estates.
-One of the most common figures we see in terms of pop culture is the auctioneer, a fast-talking person generally running the proceedings and hyping up potential bidders.
-However, there’s a lot going on behind the scenes when it comes to these professionals as well.
+Auctions have been around for much of modern history, ranging from antique auctions to selling off properties and estates.
+One of the most common figures we see in pop culture is the auctioneer, a fast-talking person generally running the proceedings and exciting potential bidders.
+However, a lot is going on behind the scenes regarding these professionals.
 What exactly are the full duties of an auctioneer?
-What happens when they're not auction selling in Fort Lauderdale?
 Let’s take a closer look.

 What Is An Auctioneer?

 Whether independent professionals or associated with a given auction house, auctioneers have a wide set of duties.
 Whether we’re talking jewelry, art, or real estate, this is a given across any industry.
 The top role of the auctioneer at the moment is to be fully aware of what’s taking place and keep track of things, as a heated auction can get hectic quite quickly in the bidding stage.
 Generally, they work alongside other experts and the seller to try and put together a sensible starting price, then will work to raise things from there.
 Also, the auctioneer’s final hammer slam serves as the confirmation of a sale.
 This makes it legally binding, meaning that the auctioneer must avoid potential mistakes at all costs.

 So far, this is probably keeping with what most people expect from auctioneers.
 However, there’s a lot more than that.
 Auctioneers generally also play a role in valuing and surveying different pieces for their value.
 In essence, this is helping with appraisals.
 For example, if this were a property auction, the auctioneer would be on the road, checking properties and areas and working with professionals to provide an appraisal.
 The chances are that if you’re at an auction, you may get a promotional brochure or booklet with details about some of the items at auction.
 There’s a good chance the auctioneer and their team gathered this information.